canalplus/rx-player/doc/api/Representation_Selection/lockAudioVideoRepresentations.md

   that Period.
 If you choose to come back to the original track in the future, it won't be locked anymore either.

-- the RxPlayer "break" the lock.
-This is a very rare occurence happening when locked Representations all become unavailable.
+- the RxPlayer "breaks" the lock.
+This is a very rare occurrence happening when locked Representations all become unavailable.
 More details on this below.

 You can know if video or audio Representations are locked for the current track (or even